villadora/express-bunyan-logger/README.md

 Format string, please go the source code to the metadata. ":name" will print out meta.name; ":name[key]" will print out the property 'key' of meta.name.

+Or you can pass a function to _options.format_.
+This function accept a object as argument and return string.

 ### options.parseUA

 Whether to parse _user-agent_ in logger, default is =true=.